kishorkurian123/Whois-Data-Scraper-Tor-and-CodeIgniter/readme.rst

 **Tips to note :**

-> Tor must installed with passcode "Crackit" and control port open.
+> Tor must installed with passcode "crackit" and control port open.

 > Proxychains must be installed.

+>whois package must be installed

 > Proxychains must be configured to use the Tor's SOCK Proxy.